 Calm Skin Irritations

-Whether you suffer from rosacea, eczema, or just general sensitivities, chamomile is a great option.
+Whether you suffer from rosacea, eczema, or just general sensitivities, adding chamomile to your skin care routine is a great option.
 Itching is often caused by inflammation of the skin, either due to environmental factors (such as a change in the season) or a reaction (such as a bug bite).
 Since chamomile is a natural anti-inflammatory, it can offer general relief to tame the itchy symptoms from these flare-ups.
 These calming properties can also be used to help improve the pain and redness from a sunburn.
 Of course, preventing burns in the first place by consistently and correctly wearing sunscreen is the best way to protect your skin.
 But should you find yourself with a burn, applying chamomile topically is a great treatment.

 Again, a spritz of a chamomile toner can help relieve the feeling of these symptoms, but for larger areas, a DIY option can be used as well.
 Brew a strong pot of chamomile tea and allow to cool to room temperature.
 Place an old – and soft – rag or towel in the tea (either in the pot or in a reusable container) and allow to soak in the refrigerator.
 Soak for roughly one hour or until cold, wring out the cloth and apply the cold compress to the affected area.
 The cooling temperature will feel heavenly while the chamomile will help offer additional soothing benefits.